Version: 2.1 | Last Updated: June 24, 2026

-Blink: Blink El Salvador, S.A. de C.V., Blink US LLC, or Blink LLC (based on your location, as identified in the Blink Terms and Conditions).
-Role: Manages your Card Account and settles Transactions with the Issuing Bank on your behalf.
+Blink: Blink El Salvador, S.A. de C.V., Blink US LLC, or Blink LLC (based on your status and country of residence, as identified in the Blink Terms and Conditions).
+Role: Provides the technology platform for managing your Card Balance and facilitating Transactions with the Issuing Bank.

 Issuing Bank: Third National, LLC, a limited liability company organized under the laws of the Commonwealth of Puerto Rico and a lender licensed by the Commonwealth of Puerto Rico, including its affiliates, successors, and assigns.
 Role: Issues the Blink Card under license from Visa.